SimLi1333/vidra/docs/docs/topics/desicions/0003-transitioning-vidra-operator-to-cluster-scope.md

 We needed to decide whether the Controller should be namespace-scoped or cluster-scoped.

-While namespace-scoped Operators offer isolation, they are limited as they can not take ownership of resources in other namespaces.
-Our use case requires managing resources across multiple namespaces and potentially work with ownership could improve this.
+While namespace-scoped Operators offer isolation, they are limited as they cannot take ownership of resources in other namespaces.
+Our use case requires managing resources across multiple namespaces, and leveraging ownership could improve resource lifecycle management.

 ## Considered Options

-* **Namespace-scoped** controller and CRDs
+* **Namespace-scoped controller and CRDs**
   Limited to managing resources within a single namespace, may require additional logic to clean up resources using finalizers.

-* **Cluster-scoped** controller and CRD
+* **Cluster-scoped controller and CRD**
   Can manage resources across all namespaces and utilize Kubernetes ownership features effectively.

 ## Decision Outcome

-**Chosen option: "cluster-scoped"**, because While namespace-scoped is possible especaly in combination with finalizers to delete resources again, we do not want to lose the benefits of kubernetes ownership.
-We chose to go with cluster-scoped and leave us all options open to use ownership or finalizers to remove managed resources again.
+**Chosen option: "Cluster-scoped controller and CRD"**, because:

+- While a namespace-scoped controller is technically feasible—especially when combined with finalizers to handle cleanup—we want to fully benefit from Kubernetes ownership semantics.
+- A cluster-scoped design gives us the flexibility to manage multi-namespace resources cleanly and consistently.
+- It allows us to support advanced use cases and infrastructure-level resources in the future.
+- We leave the door open to use either finalizers or ownership patterns for resource cleanup, depending on what best fits the use case.

 ### Consequences

-* Good, because it provides flexibility, better visibility, and aligns with ownership and management patterns in Kubernetes.
+* Good, because it provides **flexibility, better visibility**, and aligns with **ownership and management patterns** in Kubernetes.
-* Bad, because it requires additional permissions on the cluster and potentially access control to ensure security.
+* Bad, because it may require **additional access control** and careful **RBAC management** to ensure security.